-When humans are presented with friendship, we are programed to trust people.
+When humans are presented with friendship, we are programmed to trust people.
 We all have some of the internal greed that comes out when an opportunity arises.
-Then an unexpected possible increase of a lot of value peaks our interest.
+Then, an unexpected possible increase of a lot of value peaks our interest.
 We are in a circle of agreement, and get caught up with the possible new windfall.

 This is an old scam, but in order to educate people about the scams out there, the old as well as the latest need to be reviewed.

-It is played out in many variations.
-One such variation involved a man saying he was trying to donate a large sum of money to charity.
+This scam has many variations.
+One such variation involved a man saying he wanted to donate a large sum of money to charity.
 The victim was shown a bag of money, and told it was $100,000 dollars.
 He was instructed to invest $10,000 of his own money and he could keep $20,000 of the real money, and donate the rest to charity.
 He handed the $10,000 over and never saw the $100,000 or his money again.

 A Woman Loses $66,000

-Another one was a Brooklyn, NY woman who was conned by two other women.
+A scam in Brooklyn, NY, involved a woman who was conned by two other women.
 They offered to share their bag of riches for an upfront fee.
 The woman handed over $50,000 in cash and another $16,000 in jewels.

 As the women left they handed here a bag, and told her not to open it until tomorrow.
 She opened the bag later that day, and found it full of newspaper.